NayanDZ/Web/README.md

 Insecure Deserialization often leads to remote code execution.
 Even if Deserialization flaws do not result in remote code execution, they can be used to perform attacks, including replay attacks, injection attacks, and privilege escalation attacks.
   </td>
   <td>
+   <b>A08:2021-Software and Data Integrity Failures:</b> is a new category for 2021, focusing on making assumptions related to software updates, critical data, and CI/CD pipelines without verifying integrity.
+One of the highest weighted impacts from Common Vulnerability and Exposures/Common Vulnerability Scoring System (CVE/CVSS) data mapped to the 10 CWEs in this category.
+A8:2017-Insecure Deserialization is now a part of this larger category.
   </td>
   </tr>